Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ## Querying a Transaction via PaymentID

-Braspag must receive your store's chargebacks in order to include the `Chargeback` node in the response.
-You will be able to either accept or contest the operations, keeping up with the results in the Admin Braspag panel.
+In order to include the `Chargeback` node in your response, Braspag must receive your store's chargebacks.
+You will be able to either accept or dispute the operations, and then track their progress in the Admin Braspag panel.
+Your store can be informed of the transactions with issued chargebacks through the Notification Post.
+The operations displayed in the Admin Braspag panel are also available in the [Risk Notification API](https://braspag.github.io//en/manual/risknotification).

+In order to include the `FraudAlert` node in your response, Braspag must receive your store's fraud alerts.
+They will be available in the Admin Braspag panel.
+Your store will be informed of the transactions with issued fraud alerts through the Notification Post.

 ### Credit Card Transaction